Gravity Waves and Gravitino Dark Matter in $\mu$-Hybrid Inflation

 An important feature of this class of supersymmetric inflation models is their ability to resolve the MSSM $\mu$ problem, noted several years ago by Dvali, Lazarides and Shafi \cite{ref9}.
 The minimal model employs a U(1)$_ R$ symmetry which forbids the standard MSSM $\mu$ term and also requires the presence of a gauge singlet chiral superfield $S$ which couples to the MSSM Higgs doublets.
 After supersymmetry breaking, the scalar component of $S$ (inflaton field in the standard scenario) acquires a non-zero vacuum expectation value (VEV) which helps induce the desired MSSM $\mu$ term.

-Inflation in this framework, dubbed "$\mu$-hybrid inflation", has been studied in Refs.~\cite{OS} and \cite{RSV}.
+Inflation in this framework, dubbed ``$\mu$-hybrid inflation,'' has been studied in Refs.~\cite{OS} and \cite{RSV}.
 Ref.~\cite{OS} employs minimal $W$ and $K$ and concludes that such a framework yields a relatively high reheat temperature $T_r \simeq 10^{11}$ GeV.
 It was concluded that this scenario is compatible with the so-called split supersymmetry \cite{ref12}.
-Namely, the gaugino partners of the SM gauge bosons lie in the presumably observable TeV range, while all scalar particles except for the SM Higgs boson are much heavier ($\sim 10^ 7$ GeV or so.)
+Namely, the gaugino partners of the SM gauge bosons lie in the presumably observable TeV range, while all scalar particles except for the SM Higgs boson are much heavier ($\sim 10^ 7$ GeV or so).
 In Ref.~\cite{RSV}, however, the Kahler potential includes higher order terms which allows one to bring $T_r$ down to $10^6-10^7$ GeV which is compatible with TeV scale supersymmetry and the BBN gravitino constraints.

 In this paper we propose a novel reformulation of $\mu$-hybrid inflation based on the unique renormalizable superpotential which also resolves the MSSM $\mu$ problem \cite{ref9}.
 The Kahler potential is suitably modified in order to implement a supersymmetric version of $\lambda \varphi^4$ inflation with non-minimal coupling of $\varphi$ to gravity \cite{KLVP} (see, also, Refs.~\cite{Arai:2011nq, Pallis:2011gr, Leontaris:2016jty} for applications to inflation scenarios in supersymmetric Grand Unified Theories (GUTs)).
-In our scenario, instead of $S$, the scalar field that breaks the U(1) or some other suitable symmetry plays the role of $\varphi$ and therefore drives inflation.
+In our scenario, instead of $S$, the scalar field that breaks the local U(1) or some other suitable symmetry plays the role of $\varphi$ and therefore drives inflation.
 This enables us to keep the reheat temperature after inflation below $10^6-10^7$ GeV and therefore TeV scale supersymmetry is compatible with the inflationary scenario.
 The symmetry breaking scale associated with inflation can lie in a rather wide range from $10^6$ GeV to the GUT scale, $M_{GUT} \simeq 2 \times 10^{16}$ GeV.
-In particular, the axion field \cite{axion1, axion2, axion3} can drive inflation and the corresponding tensor to scalar ratio, a canonical measure of gravity waves, is $r \gtrsim 0.007$, which is experimentally accessible in the future.
-We also consider a scenario with gravitino as dark matter with mass of order $0.3 - 3$ GeV.
+We also consider a scenario with gravitino as dark matter with mass of order of 1 GeV.

 In minimal supersymmetric hybrid inflation the renormalizable superpotential is expressed as

 where $X$, $\bar{X}$ denote a pair of conjugate superfields under the symmetry assumed for simplicity to be U(1), $S$ is a singlet under this symmetry, $M$ denotes the symmetry breaking scale, and $\kappa$ denotes a real dimensionless coupling parameter.
 A U(1)$_R$ symmetry is assumed under which both $W$ and $S$ carry two units of charge and the combination $\bar{X}X$ is invariant.
 Note that this symmetry prevents the appearance in $W$ of terms such as $S^2$ and $S^3$ that can ruin inflation.